mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_apm_server_heartbeat_started_t.rst

 Synopsis
 --------

-An event notification sent when the driver begins executing an "isMaster" command to check the status of a server.
+An event notification sent when the driver begins executing a "hello" command to check the status of a server.

 .. seealso::